openlca/olca-product/README.md

 Then open `olca-product\target\products\org.openlca.olca-app.lcaproduct\win32\win32` and choose your `arch` (x86 or x86_64), depending on what Java (32-bit or 64-bit) is installed on your computer.
 Double-click on `OpenLCA.exe`.

-The application start but is not fully-fledged - a class-loading issue since osgi-fying with EclipseLink JPA - I presume it can be resolved with some Java code adjustments and [Eclipse Gemini JPA project](https://www.eclipse.org/gemini/jpa/).
-There are also possible class-loading issues with Jython, GeoTools, that may arise after fixing JPA.
+The application start but is not fully-fledged - a class-loading issue with EclipseLink JPA, because we are in OSGi now -  it can be resolved with some Java code adjustments and [Eclipse Gemini JPA project](https://www.eclipse.org/gemini/jpa/).
+There are also possible class-loading issues with Jython and GeoTools that may arise after fixing JPA.

 ##### Work in Eclipse IDE